Todd Kennedy

 Owner of K & D Roofing

 Your roof is one of the most important parts of your home.
 Not only does it keep you and your family dry, but it also helps protect your house from the elements and severe weather.
-That’s why it’s so important to keep it clean and in good condition – not just for aesthetic reasons, but for practical ones too!
+That’s why it’s so important to know how to clean roof shingles, keeping them in good condition – not just for aesthetic reasons, but for practical ones too!

 One of the big reasons you’re going to want to keep your roof clean is to extend its life.
 The cleaner the roof is, the longer it will last and provide better protection for your home.